-We provide a unique Thinking Outside the Shelter program, offering support to owners so that they may keep their animals in their homes and out of the shelter system.
+We began our unique Thinking Outside the Shelter program in 2008, offering support to pet owners so that they may keep their animals in their homes and out of the shelter system.

-We introduced this program to Houston in 2008, and it has kept thousands of animals with their families.
-Keeping animals in good homes is a priority in building a No Kill community.
-We think it is also a priority in building the working partnership that has long been missing between shelters and the communities we serve.
+Since then, it has kept thousands of animals with their families.
+This is key to building a No Kill community.
+It’s also key to strengthening a bond that has long been missing between shelters and the communities we serve.

 Unwanted behavior is the most common reason animals are relinquished to shelters.
-Friends For Life provides free one-on-one behavior counseling and training, as well as online resources, handouts and referrals to help families work with their pets and resolve behavioral issues.
+Friends For Life provides behavior counseling, as well as resources, handouts and referrals to help families work with their pets and resolve behavioral issues.

 Veterinary services are out-of-reach for some families.
 We help by providing some services at Friends For Life and by connecting some families with veterinarians through micro grants.